chocolateboy/range/README.md

 # DESCRIPTION

-This module exports a function which generates an iterable number range from the start value to the end value (inclusive) with an optional step.
+This module exports a function which generates an iterable number-range from the start value to the end value (inclusive) with an optional step.
 If the step is omitted, it defaults to 1.
 If the end is omitted, it defaults to Infinity.
 If the start is omitted, it defaults to 1.